GStreamer/gstreamer/markdown/application-development/basics/pads.md

 Pad directions are very simple compared to pad availability.
 A pad can have any of three availabilities: always, sometimes and on request.
-The meaning of those three types is exactly as it says: always pads always exist, sometimes pad exist only in certain cases (and can disappear randomly), and on-request pads appear only if explicitly requested by applications.
+The meaning of those three types is exactly as it says: always pads always exist, sometimes pads exist only in certain cases (and can disappear randomly), and on-request pads appear only if explicitly requested by applications.